dialogic-godot/dialogic/README.md

 ## FAQ
 ### 🔷 How can I install Dialogic?
 To install a Dialogic, download it as a ZIP archive.
-All releases are listed here: https://github.com/coppolaemilio/dialogic/releases

-Extract the ZIP archive and move the `addons/` folder it contains into your project folder.
+All releases are listed here: https://github.com/coppolaemilio/dialogic/releases.
+Then extract the ZIP archive and move the `addons/` folder it contains into your project folder.

 If you want to know more you can read the [official documentation page](https://docs.godotengine.org/en/stable/tutorials/plugins/editor/installing_plugins.html).